42mcmaster/pythonFirstPrograms/python03/python03TeamProject1.md

 **Features Required**:
 - Choose collection type (movies or games)
-- Ask how many items to add
+- Use `while` loop to keep adding items until done
 - For each item collect:
   - Title
   - Genre